 Energy Security and the Strait of Hormuz

 About 10 percent of Japan’s total LNG imports normally traverse the narrow passage between Oman and Iran.
 Closure of this waterway by Tehran in late February triggered immediate concerns regarding blackouts in major Japanese manufacturing hubs.
 Washington and Tehran announced on Friday that the strait is reopening for commercial shipping, yet the temporary nature of the peace has unsettled Tokyo markets.
 Volatility in the Persian Gulf directly correlates to the price of heating and manufacturing in Osaka and Nagoya.
 Interrupted supply chains for gas prompted the government to accelerate safety inspections at mothballed atomic facilities.
-Nuclear energy can displace a significant part of the gas currently stuck in transit or subject to war-related price spikes.
+Nuclear energy can displace a notable part of the gas currently stuck in transit or subject to war-related price spikes.

 Tokyo stopped expanding its use of Russian gas immediately after the invasion of Ukraine began, creating an initial supply gap.
 Replacing Russian fuel required a heavier reliance on Middle Eastern sources, which then became vulnerable due to the Iran war.
 Diversification efforts proved insufficient to handle the dual pressure of two major regional conflicts.
 Policy experts argue that dependence on any single geography for 30 percent of power generation creates an unacceptable strategic vulnerability.
 Nuclear reactors, once fueled, can operate for years without the constant arrival of tanker ships.
 Energy independence has become the primary driver for the Tokyo Electric Power Company as it resumes operations.